-- All students will be placed in bubbles of 10-12 individuals maximum per group, created by grade level
+- All students are placed in bubbles of 8-12 individuals maximum per group, created by grade level.

-- Parents will be notified in August by email of the group placements by the administration
+- Parents have been notified in August by email of the group placements by the administration.

 Progressions and curriculum

-- The school will review the academic scope and sequence to adapt to this new format of learning
+- The school reviewed the academic scope and sequence to adapt to this new format of learning.

-- The school will align the progression of learning for students in the "home learning" group and students on campus
+- The school aligns the progression of learning for students in the "home learning" group and students on campus.

-- The school will create leadership and learning opportunities for students to understand and contribute to the public health education of our community
+- The school creates leadership and learning opportunities for students to understand and contribute to the public health education of our community.

-- The school might need to hire, train, and evaluate new learning facilitators (if applicable)
+- The school might need to hire, train, and evaluate new learning facilitators when transitioning to on-campus instruction.

-- Over the summer, teachers will receive training in delivering distance learning and hybrid learning in order to be able to better transfer in-person instruction to a distance learning environment
+- Over the summer, teachers received additional training in delivering distance learning and hybrid learning in order to be able to better transfer in-person instruction to a distance learning environment.

-- Faculty and staff will also review prevention tips and safety and screening procedures during the back to school preparation meetings.
+- Faculty and staff will also reviewed prevention tips and safety and screening procedures during the back to school preparation meetings.

 Distance learning program

-- The school will secure additional devices to be able to transition to distance learning, if needed
+- The school secured additional devices to be able to transition to distance learning, if needed.

-- The school will review its distance learning programs and digital platforms to enhance the delivery of this format of learning
+- The school reviewed its distance learning programs and digital platforms to enhance the delivery of this format of learning.

-- The school will secure devices, projectors, and technology to equip the additional classrooms and deploy devices if needed
+- The school secured devices, projectors, and technology to equip the additional classrooms and deploy devices if needed.

-- The school will deploy specific plans to support students in the areas of student mental health, social-emotional needs, and individualized support services
+- The school deployed specific plans to support students in the areas of student mental health, social-emotional needs, and individualized support services.

 Our experience since mid-March with distance learning has required our teachers and students to rely on digital platforms and collaborative applications to learn in a new way.
-From now on, we know we are going to keep using these platforms, whether we transition to on-campus learning fully, or whether we adopt a hybrid approach, or transitioning to remote learning.
+We continue to use these platforms, whether on-campus learning fully, following a hybrid approach, or transitioning to remote learning.
 These platforms complement the learning process and allow teachers to assess and keep track of their students’ progress.

 For students in TPS - Grade 4, SeeSaw will be the online platform for viewing video lessons and uploading student documentation of work (pictures, videos, etc).